michalrus/intero-nix-shim/README.md

 Or, simpler, by using https://github.com/shlevy/nix-buffer.

-## Examples
+## Real world examples

-For a self-contained example, please, clone https://github.com/michalrus/kornel, visit its `Main.hs` in Emacs, accept its `.dir-locals.el`, start `(intero-mode)`, and wait a moment.
-(Consider running `nix-shell --pure --run intero-nix-shim` in a terminal in the project’s directory first, not to freeze your Emacs for a significant time.)
+For a self-contained one, please, clone https://github.com/michalrus/kornel, visit its `Main.hs` in Emacs, accept its `.dir-locals.el`, start `(intero-mode)`, and wait a moment.
+Consider running `nix-shell --pure --run 'intero-nix-shim --help'` in a terminal in the project’s directory first, not to freeze your Emacs for a significant time.
+Also, when opening new Haskell buffers in this project, the value for `intero-stack-executable` will need to be recalculated by Nix, significantly slowing you down.
+That’s why, performance wise, it’s best to install `intero-nix-shim` globally.
+Compare the `.dir-locals.el` proposed above with ones in this project.